 Development Criteria Location Criteria: Central City TSA, Urban Development, and Suburban Area Typical OC Size: 10 - 20 acres (approximate; site may be larger or smaller where key urban objectives such as transit supportive design are met.
 Gross Leasable Area: 3,000 to 40,000 square feet; up to 12 dwelling units and up to 22 dwelling units per acre for senior housing; limits may be exceeded per TOC policies; 250,000 to 1,000,000 square feet where adjacent to one or more quadrants of a limited access roadway interchange and served by fixed route transit service.
-3,000 to 40,000 square feet; 250,000 to 1,000,000 square feet where adjacent to one or more quadrants of a limited access roadway interchange and served by fixed route transit service Market Area Radius: 1 mile or more Access: Direct frontage on or access to a pedestrian and transit access. collector or higher functioning road; design for safe bicycle, Industrial (IND) Generally Characterized As Uses engaged in the manufacturing finished products. g, processing, assembly and/or treatment of finished or semi- Also included in the industrial category are distribution and warehousing facilities, airports, and rail yards.
-General retail, general office, and residential uses will be prohibited in the Industrial Land Use Category.
-Intensity (Maximum Fl oor Area Ratio (FAR)) Develop oment Area Central City Urban Development Area Suburban Development Area Downtown CRA 0.50 FAR 0.75 FAR 0.50 FAR Not Applicable Development Criteria Location Criteria: Central City TSA, the Urban Developing Location of Industrial uses within public facilities and services and requirements.
-Industrial uses often create impact and should be buffered from resider Businesses which do not have such in the Business Park category and the use of the Business Park Categor n any overlay is contingent upo d the ability to meet addition ts external to the site such as noin ntial uses whenever possible. ch significant external impacts of the number of industrial designation n the availability of adequate onal zoning or performance se, dust, excessive truck traffic can usually be accommodated ations will be reduced through
+3,000 to 40,000 square feet; 250,000 to 1,000,000 square feet where adjacent to one or more quadrants of a limited access roadway interchange and served by fixed route transit service Market Area Radius: 1 mile or more Access: Direct frontage on or access to a pedestrian and transit access. collector or higher functioning road; design for safe bicycle, Industrial (IND) Generally Characterized As Uses engaged in the manufacturing finished products. g, processing, assembly and/or \cdot treatment of finished or semi- dustrial category are distribution and I office, and residential uses will be pr - Intensity (Maximum Fl loor Area Ratio (FAR)) Develop oment Area Central City Urban Development Area Suburban Development Area Downtown CRA 0.50 FAR 0.75 FAR 0.50 FAR Not Applicable Development Criteria Location Criteria: Central City TSA, the Urban Develop Location of Industrial uses within public facilities and services and requirements.
+Industrial uses often create impact and should be buffered from resider Businesses which do not have such in the Business Park category and the the use of the Business Park Categor n any overlay is contingent upo d the ability to meet addition ts external to the site such as noin ntial uses whenever possible. ch significant external impacts of the number of industrial designation n the availability of adequate onal zoning or performance se, dust, excessive truck traffic can usually be accommodated ations will be reduced through

-Residential High (RH) ligh-density residential at a density physical limitations of proposed dev e contingent upon natural and To promote compact, wa uses are allowed per the alkable development, and infill rede Policies of this Plan. evelopment through mixed use la and uses, office or commercial Density (Dwelling Units per Acre (du/ac) Transit-Oriente ed Corridors (TOC) Maximum Outside of TC OC Maximum within TOC Minimum within 1/8 Mile of TOC Minimum within 1⁄4 Mile of TOC 75 du/ac Up to 175 du/ac within 75 du/ac n Up to 175 du/ac within the 7 du∕ac 5 du/ac the Downtown CRA Downtown CRA ct or Special Public Interest (SPI) D ar to centerline of designated TOC istrict Requirements Intensity (Maximum Floo Develor oment Area Central City Urban Development Area Suburban Development Area Downtown CRA 3.00 FAR 2.50 FAR Not Applicable 5.00 FAR ······································ Que desi - equired in Transit Oriented Corridor Ovenay Development Criteria Utilized within the Ce ntral City TSA and the Urban Develo opment Area.
+Residential High (RH) Generally Characterized As To promote compact, v uses are allowed per th valkable development, and infill red ne Policies of this Plan. evelopment through mixed use la and uses, office or commercial Density (Dwelling Units s per Acre (du/ac) Transit-Orient ed Corridors (TOC) Maximum Outside of 1 OC Maximum within TOC 1 Minimum within 1/8 Mile of TOC ^{1,2} Minimum within 1⁄4 Mile of TOC ^{1,2} 75 du/ac Up to 175 du/ac with 7 du∕ac 5 du/ac 2 Measured perpendicu rict or Special Public Interest (SPI) D Ilar to centerline of designated TOC District Requirements Intensity (Maximum Flo pment Area Central City Urban Development Area Suburban Development Area Downtown CRA 3.00 FAR 2.50 FAR Not Applicable 5.00 FAR • Minimum density required in Transit Oriented Corridor r Overlay Development Criteria Utilized within the C entral City TSA and the Urban Develo opment Area.